Smart Home Automation IoT Using Flask Raspberry Pi and Python

 sudo apt-get update

-Wait until finishes the updating, then type:
+Wait until finishes updating, then type:

 sudo apt-get install python3-flask